sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 [10 minutes later]

-Alright, I was a bit tired and in my need to "get it done before going to bed" I was a bit hasty.
+Alright, I was a bit tired and in my need to "get it done before going to bed" I was hasty (I should not be, this is not a race, I just like to go to bed without letting things unfinished).
 I went through the documentation and checked the props and had the revelation that "StaticImport" type boiled down to "a valid path under static folder".
 Thus, I was able to type the component and test that it actually shows the fallback image.

 ```tsx
 import React, { useState } from 'react';